 Deciding on Transport

-BLE transport however consumes ~110KB memory at runtime.
-If the product does not use the BLE or BT functionality after provisioning is done, almost all the memory can be reclaimed back and can be added into the heap.
+However, the Bluetooth LE transport consumes about 110 KB memory at runtime.
+If the product does not use the Bluetooth LE or Bluetooth functionality after provisioning is done, almost all the memory can be reclaimed and added into the heap.

-SoftAP based provisioning requires the phone app user to go to “System Settings” to connect to Wi-Fi network hosted by the device in case of iOS.
-The discovery (scanning) as well as connection API is not available for the iOS applications.
+System Settingsto connect to the Wi-Fi network hosted by the device in the iOS system.
+The discovery (scanning) as well as connection APIs are not available for the iOS applications.

 Deciding on Security